GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/inbound-saml-passport.md

 # Inbound SAML using Passport.js
 ## Overview

-The Gluu Server can be configured to delegate user authentication to one or more external SAML IDPs.
+The Gluu Server can be configured to delegate user authentication to one or more external SAML IDPs using the Passport.js authentication middleware.
+Passport is an MIT licensed, Express-based web application which Gluu has modified to call oxTrust APIs for its non-static configuration.

-If only one external SAML IDP needs to be supported, i.e. a one-off integration, follow the [SAML interception script](https://github.com/GluuFederation/oxAuth/tree/evolveip/Server/integrations/saml) instructions.

-If multiple external IDPs need to be supported, follow the instructions below.

 !!!
 Note
     Previous versions of Gluu relied on the Asimba SAML proxy to achieve inbound SAML.
 Asimba docs can be found [here](https://github.com/GluuFederation/docs-ce-prod/blob/3.1.1/3.1.1/source/authn-guide/inbound-saml-asimba.md).

-### About Passport
-Passport is an MIT licensed Express-based web application.
-We've modified it to call oxTrust APIs for its non-static configuration.
-Because its configuration is stored centrally in LDAP, you can scale Passport even in clustered topologies.
+### One External IDPs
+If only one external SAML IDP needs to be supported (a one-off integration), consider following the [SAML interception script](https://github.com/GluuFederation/oxAuth/tree/evolveip/Server/integrations/saml) instructions.

+### Multiple External IDP
+If multiple external IDPs need to be supported, approach described in this paper is recommended.

 ### User Provisioning
-After authentication at an external IDP, both strategies mentioned above support just-in-time (JIT) user provisioning if there is no existing user record in Gluu.
-Once user information (attributes/claims) is obtained, it can be used by Gluu for SSO to applications.
+After authentication at an external IDP, if there is no existing user record in Gluu, both strategies mentioned above support just-in-time (JIT) user provisioning.
+Once personal data has been obtained and added to Gluu's local LDAP directory service, it can be used to offer SSO to any application leveraging Gluu for authentication.

 ## Prerequisites
 - Gluu Server CE 3.1.2 with Passport.js